-Larry won the Pittsburgh Symphony’s 2014 H.J.
-Heinz Company Audience of the Future Composition Competition with his first orchestral work, CHORALE AND FIDDLE TUNE.
-The competition was judged by students from the greater Pittsburgh area.
-His piece BY STEAM OR BY DREAM won second prize in the 2016 Keuris Composers Competition, in the category of Youth Symphony Orchestra.
-Connecting with young musicians and building a new audience for orchestral music are important goals for Larry.
+Larry is the winner of the Pittsburgh Symphony’s H.J.
+Heinz Company Audience of the Future Composition Competition, with his work CHORALE AND FIDDLE TUNE.
+His concert overture BY STEAM OR BY DREAM won second prize at the Keuris Composers Competition in The Netherlands, in the category of Youth Symphony Orchestra.
+He has written multiple commissions for wind ensemble, including ACROSS THE DIVIDE, which was commissioned by legendary director H. Robert Reynolds.

-Trained extensively in double bass and piano from an early age, Larry’s youth growing up in Seattle was saturated with orchestral music.
-Youth symphonies, All-City orchestras, music camps (including a transformative summer spent at the National Music Camp in Interlochen, where he played principal bass in the World Youth Symphony Orchestra), you name it.
-Larry’s bass mentors included Ron Simon, James Harnett, Oscar Zimmerman and jazz legend Gary Peacock, who opened Larry’s eyes and ears with some amazing lessons in ear training and the scientific underpinnings of music.
+Trained extensively in double bass and piano from an early age, Larry’s youth was saturated with both orchestral music and private instrumental study.
+He absorbed the orchestral repertoire from the bass sections of youth symphonies, All-City orchestras, school orchestras and music camps (including the National Music Camp in Interlochen, where he played principal bass in the World Youth Symphony Orchestra).
+His collegiate studies were taken at the University of Washington.
+Among Larry’s bass mentors were Ron Simon, James Harnett, Ring Warner, Oscar Zimmerman and jazz legend Gary Peacock, who opened Larry’s ears and mind with a revelatory course in ear–training.

-Turning his attentions to concert music, Larry found success with his first orchestral work, the aforementioned winner of the Pittsburgh Symphony contest.
-Among other projects, he is currently developing a new violin concerto and several works targeted for Youth Orchestra.
-He is a composing and performing member of CELA (Composers Ensemble of Los Angeles).
-CELA is a twelve-member composer’s collective dedicated to developing and promoting new work.
+Larry is a composing and performing member of CELA (Composers Ensemble of Los Angeles).
+CELA is a twelve-member composer’s collective dedicated to developing and promoting new music.